-I run with my Garmin Forerunner 620 watch and dutifully analyze my performance following my run with Garmin Connect app.
-The app is made by runners for runners with all data I would expect and need like pace, distance, heart rate, cadence, and elevation with a easily readable design.
+I run with my Garmin Forerunner 620 watch and dutifully analyze my performance following my run with the Garmin Connect app.
+The app is made by runners for runners with all data I would expect and need like pace, distance, heart rate, cadence, and elevation with an easily readable design.
 The information is readily available because my watch is synced to my phone so I can view my data immediately.

 Also, nowadays, I think running clothing options are really nice.
 Think about the past when people had to run with practically leather shoes and cotton shorts, they have come so far.
 Personally when I get new equipment (watch, t-shirt, sneakers, etc.) I find it exciting to get out and try it.
 It’s motivating.
-The more I run the more I realize how comfortable I need to be especially with longer distances, so I’m pretty picky now because I want comfort, performance and fashion.
+The more I run the more I realize how comfortable I need to be especially with longer distances, so I’m pretty picky now because I want comfort, performance, and fashion.